HearthSim/Sunwell/README.md

 =======

 A HTML5 canvas based renderer for hearthstone cards.

-This works in your browser through javascript.
+* Works in your browser through javascript and the &lt;canvas&gt; element.
+* Works from the command line with node and [node-canvas](https://github.com/Automattic/node-canvas).

 Requirements
 ------------